Wed, 19 December 2018

 To many, Vaynerchuck (aka Gary Vee) needs no introduction.
 He’s a serial entrepreneur, four-time New York Times-bestselling author, venture capitalist, popular podcast host, and sought-after public speaker serving an audience of millions.
 And he's showing no signs of slowing down.

 How does this guy accomplish so much?
 Vaynerchuk doesn’t agonize or hesitate when starting something new.
-He dives in voraciously, working his ass off and learning as he goes.
+He dives in voraciously, working his tail off and learning as he goes.
 He also never aspires to "have it all."
 Too often, entrepreneurs strive for some lofty material goal as the finish line, but for Vaynerchuk, having it all begins on the first day we embark on our entrepreneurial journeys.
 The reward is in the process itself.

 In this interview, Vaynerchuk shares tidbits from his new book Crushing It! (an updated version of his 2009 bestseller), unpacks epic branding and marketing tips that have led to his success, and reveals his personal philosophy on GSD.